Chanoian/cloud-native-bootcamp-iks-full/lab-istio-01.md

 The Istio plugin is enabled on the shared IKS Cluster.

-** Important note: This lab cannot be run concurrently on the same istio ingress controller - clean up your namespace before you run the same lab on the same istio ingress controller **
+** Important note: This lab hasn't been fully tested be run concurrently on the same istio ingress controller - clean up your namespace before you run the same lab on the same istio ingress controller **

+This link is the formal offering documentation for the Managed Istio offering on IKS: https://cloud.ibm.com/docs/containers?topic=containers-istio .
+Highly recommended to take a close look.

 ## Challenges to be solved